diegovillatoromx/Multi_Linear_Regresion_with_Python/README.md

 Before starting this project, please do visit the first project of the series:
 [Linear Regression Model Project in Python](https://github.com/diegovillatoromx/linear_regresion_with_python).

+# Aim
+To build a multiple linear regression model in python.

 # Approach
 - Import the required libraries and dataset